Shape your ideal retirement with a plan that flows with your dreams.

 In reality, the total amount of student loan debt will vary based on the type of medical school one attends (private vs. public), their choice of specialty, and the amount of funding one receives via grants, scholarships, and fellowships.
 For any physician, receiving monthly student loan statements with a large outstanding balance can seem overwhelming, regardless of the principal amount or the anticipated salary.

 That said, it shouldn’t—with the right information and resources, you can manage your debt obligations with ease.
-Let’s explore a few helpful options.
+You can even find ways to maximize the available subsidies and benefits, reducing monthly payments of student loan debt without adding more to the lifetime total.

 An income-driven repayment (IDR) plan is helpful for federal student loan borrowers who cannot afford the standard fixed monthly payments to pay back their loans.
 IDR plans allow student loan borrowers to pay off their loans based on the discretionary incomes they report to the federal government.